 ● Ensure all equipment is decontaminated again when returning it to base, making sure that those responsible for the equipment are made fully aware in advance and that they are trained in how to safely clean the equipment.
 Make sure that no equipment is just dumped and left lying around without being signed back in to the person responsible for cleaning

 ● If using a vehicle for the assignment, ensure that the interior is given a thorough deep clean after any assignment, ideally by somebody who is properly trained.
-Particular attention should be paid to the door handles, steering wheel, gear stick, hand brake lever, wing mirrors, head rests, seat belts, dashboard, and window winders/catches/buttons
+Particular attention should be paid to common touch points such as the door handles, steering wheel, gear stick, hand brake lever, wing mirrors, head rests, seat belts, dashboard, and window winders/catches/buttons

 The following points offer some general guidance regarding the cleaning of electrical equipment.
 Always ensure you have read the manufacturers guidelines before attempting any cleaning.

 ● Always unplug/remove all power sources, devices, and cables

 ● Keep any liquids away from your equipment, and do not use aerosol sprays, bleaches, and abrasives–these will almost certainly damage your equipment

 ● Never spray any substance directly onto your device